rikhuijzer/ata/README.md

 ## Usage

 Request an API key via <https://beta.openai.com/account/api-keys>.
-Next, set the API key, which model you want to use, and the maximum amount of tokens that the server can respond with in `termgpt.toml`:
+Next, set the API key, which model you want to use, and the maximum amount of tokens that the server can respond with in `ata.toml`:

 ```toml
 api_key = "<YOUR SECRET API KEY>"